IrvingZha0/lab-bcos/docs/CNS.md

         return new XX(contractName, web3j, transactionManager, gasPrice, gasLimit, true);
     }
 ```
-The contract name format: contract name@version number, if the contract does not have a version number, then format is contract name.
+The value format of contractName input parameter is: contractName@version, version is optional.

-1. Summary
+5. Summary
 a.
-Use JS tool to deploy contracts.
+Use Javascript tool to deploy contracts.
 b.
 Use the cns_nameger.js tool to register contract to contract manager.
 c.
-Use the web3sdk tool to generate the java wrap code.
+Use the websdk tool to generate the Java wrapper.
 d.
-Add the java wrap code to project and create contract by loadByName.
+Add the Java wrapperto project and create contract by loadByName.
 e.
-Call contract.
+Call contract function.